qbap/a7-ios7-downgrader/README.md

 cydia launch daemon runs but only if I modify the launch daemon plist to make it run as root and then chown the file to make it owned by root instead of mobile

-launch daemon script is able to modify the entirety of /var but rootfs is still write protected as of the time of writing
+~~launch daemon script is able to modify the entirety of /var but rootfs is still write protected as of the time of writing~~

-i now know that we have to patch a check in the kernel for mount_common to be able remount / as rw
+~~i now know that we have to patch a check in the kernel for mount_common to be able remount / as rw~~

-the existing open source patches on the internet for this are for armv7 only and not for arm64
+~~the existing open source patches on the internet for this are for armv7 only and not for arm64~~

-i have aquired armv7 patches for both tfp0 and rootfs rw, but they need to be ported over to arm64
+~~i have aquired armv7 patches for both tfp0 and rootfs rw, but they need to be ported over to arm64~~

-once someone updates the kernel patcher to work on arm64 kernelcache, we should have tfp0 and rootfs rw
+~~once someone updates the kernel patcher to work on arm64 kernelcache, we should have tfp0 and rootfs rw~~

-see [kernel_patcher/notes.txt](https://github.com/y08wilm/a7-ios7-downgrader/blob/main/kernel_patcher/notes.txt) for more info
+~~see [kernel_patcher/notes.txt](https://github.com/y08wilm/a7-ios7-downgrader/blob/main/kernel_patcher/notes.txt) for more info~~

-if someone can get this done, we should be able to get jailbreak and cydia working
+~~if someone can get this done, we should be able to get jailbreak and cydia working~~

+we now have full rootfs rw with the help of an appleinternal development kernel

+release kernels can not remount / as rw but development kernels can

+so with the help of this development kernel we can modify fstab to make / mount as rw on boot

+i tested writing to rootfs from a launch daemon script and it works

+we also got patched versions of these dylibs to work

+libmis.dylib "code sign bypass"

+libsandbox.dylib "userspace sandbox bypass"

+xpcd_cache.dylib "launch daemons (?)"

+see https://www.theiphonewiki.com/wiki/Talk:Pangu8 for more info on these dylibs

+now all that is left is figuring out how to bootstrap cydia properly (?)

+cydia app opens but closes immediately, possibly caused by `setuid(0)` not working (?)

+setuid requires chown and chmod to be done properly, so it is possible that might be the issue

 # requirements